-It was rather unfeasible for the Caliph 'Abd al-Malik to start building the Dome of the Rock in 65/684, completing it some seven years later in 72/691.
-It ought to be borne in mind that when 'Abd al-Malik succeeded his father Marwān in 65/684, the Umayyads controlled only Syria, with Palestine, and Egypt.
-Even that has not been always out of harm's way.
-On the eve of 'Abd al-Malik's succession, control over Egypt was for the interim lost, as was over Palestine, and even Syria has been occasionally threatened.
-The Muslim world was controlled virtually by 'Abd Allah ibn al-Zubayr, a rebel against the Umayyad establishment since 64/683 with headquarters in Makkah.
-The menace of 'Abd Allah ibn al-Zubayr did not end until 73/692 when he was killed.
+It was rather unfeasible for the caliph 'Abd al-Malik to start building the Dome of the Rock in 65/684, completing it some seven years later in 72/691.
+It ought to be borne in mind that when 'Abd al-Malik succeeded his father Marwan in 65/684, the Umayyads controlled only Syria, with Palestine, and Egypt.
+Even that was not always out of harm's way.
+On the eve of 'Abd al-Malik's succession, control over Egypt was for the interim lost, as was over Palestine, and even Syria was occasionally threatened.
+(Ibn Kathir, 1985) The Muslim world was virtually controlled by 'Abdullah b. al-Zubayr, who revolted against the Umayyad establishment in 61/680 with his headquarters in Makkah.
+The threat of 'Abdullah b. al-Zubayr did not end until 73/692 when he was killed.

-So precarious the situation during this trying period was that the Byzantines, buoyed by the consuming discord among the Muslims, arose in 70/689 and gathered an army intending to assail the Muslims in Syria.
-Knowing how weak he was, 'Abd al-Malik, fearing for himself and others, made peace with the Byzantine emperor, on somewhat humiliating terms that every Friday he would deliver a thousand dinars to the emperor.
-28 This was not all.
-'Abd al-Malik and his shaky authority was constantly threatened by the undying upheavals of the Kharijites, as well as by the increasing and intensifying activities of the militant wings of the Shi'ites.
+So precarious the situation during this trying period was that the Byzantines, buoyed by the consuming discord among the Muslims, arose in 70/689 and gathered an army intending to attack the Muslims in Syria, the epicenter of the Umayyad establishment.
+Knowing how weak he was, 'Abd al-Malik, fearing for himself and others, made peace with the Byzantine Emperor on somewhat humiliating terms that every Friday he would deliver a thousand dinars to the Emperor.
+(Al-Tabari, 1990)

+This was not all though.
+'Abd al-Malik and his shaky authority were constantly threatened by the undying upheavals of the Kharijites, as well as by the increasing and intensifying activities of the militant wings of the Shi'ites.
 As there were some instances of internal disputes among the members of the Umayyad family.
-One of such disputes - dubbed by al-Tabari29 as an old feud - led to the revolt of 'Amr ibn Sa'id ibn al-'Ās, 'Abd al-Malik's cousin, either in 69/688 or in 70/689.
-On leaving temporarily Damascus, most probably for Iraq to wrest it from 'Abd Allah ibn al-Zubayr's brother and governor, Mus'ab ibn al-Zubayr, 'Abd al-Malik made 'Amr ibn Sa'īd his deputy over the city.
-However, the latter re-
+One of such disputes - dubbed by al-Tabari (1990) as an old feud - led to the revolt of 'Amr b.
+Sa'id b. al-'As, 'Abd al-Malik's cousin, either in 69/688 or 70/689.
+On leaving temporarily Damascus, most probably for Iraq to wrest it from 'Abdullah b. al-Zubayr's brother and governor, Mus'ab b. al-Zubayr, 'Abd al-Malik made 'Amr b.
+Sa'id his deputy over the city.
+However, the latter rebelled, taking control of Damascus, the symbol and pivot of the Umayyad existence as a ruling dynasty, and its treasures.
+At this, 'Abd al-Malik had to return as swiftly as he could to Damascus and put down the insurrection, which he after sometime did, eventually killing the rebel.
+(Al-Tabari, 1990)